ksarpotdar/tilly/src/core/README.md

-The properties used within cdb classes have this meaning:
+The properties used within Tilly classes have this meaning:

 |Name|Meaning|
 |:-|:-|